Central to the BlueConic customer data platform is the ability to connect with your other data sources to synchronize customer data.

 Allow AI Workbench notebooks to use secret credentials from connections

 Use the Connections credentials option to enable AI Workbench notebooks to access a connection's secret authentication credentials.
 For BlueConic connections that use secret parameters for authentication with another system, you can activate this setting to allow AI notebooks to connect securely to the external system in the same way the connection does.

 At the top of the connection configuration page for batch connections, in the metadata section, you can request that BlueConic notify one or more email addresses when the connection is run.

 You can choose to receive emails either each time it runs or only if it fails to run successfully.

 Choosing the channels where the connection is active

-BlueConic connections offer a "where" section in the configuration, or a Channels option in the Setup and run page, where you can select the channels on which you want this connection to be active.
+Some BlueConic connections offer a Channels option in the Setup and run page, where you can select the channels on which you want this connection to be active.
 You select a channel by entering a few characters of that channel in the search box.
 Channels that match your criteria will appear in a list to select from.
 If needed you can also open the advanced search to find the right channel.
 By default connections are running on "all channels".